 Regulation 1.
 Environmental Permitting

-There are three levels of permitting, a number of activities that entitle operators to an exemption.:
+There are three levels of permitting, and a number of activities that entitle operators to an exemption.:

 If your activity is not exempt, the next step in rising permit complexity is the need for a Standard Permit.